subaruwrx/Assigment5/README.md

 ## Introduction
-Shopping can be tiring walking from one store to another, the Shopping cart system allows customers to shop online without tiring themselves standing in long lines for minutes.
+Shopping can be tiring walking from one store to another, the Shopping cart system allows customers to shop online

+without tiring themselves standing in long lines for minutes.

 ## Class Diagram of the Domain Model

 Below is the domain Domain of the  Shopping cart System that I want to develop.
 ![Domain Model](/model.png)
-## Description of the Domain Model and its Invariants
+## Description of the Domain Model

 Customer on the system can browse or search items, view specific item, add it to shopping cart, view and update shopping cart,

 checkout.
 User can view shopping cart at any time.
-Checkout is assumed to include user registration and login.Customer may
+Checkout is assumed to include user registration and login.Customer may search or

-search or browse items, add or remove items from shopping cart, do checkout.
+browse items, add or remove items from shopping cart, do checkout.

 ## Type of Users and Fuctions they allowed to do